dv-lse/fdi-patent-innovate/data/narrative.md

 London School of Economics and Political Science

-The research leading to these results has received funding from the EuropeanResearch Council under the European Unions Horizon 2020 Programme H2020/2014-2020) (Grant Agreement n 639633-MASSIVE-ERC-2014-STG).
+The research leading to these results has received funding from the European Research Council under the European Unions Horizon 2020 Programme H2020/2014-2020) (Grant Agreement n 639633-MASSIVE-ERC-2014-STG).
 All errors and omissions are our own.